English Shinty Association: Structure

 The association currently supports five clubs: Bristol Camanachd, Cornwall Shinty Club, Oxford Shinty Club, Devon Shinty Club, and the oldest shinty club in England, London Camanachd.

-Due to its landscape of the teams on a map these teams are commonly referred to as belonging to “the english shinty belt”.
-The stretch between London Camanachd and Cornwall shinty club is almost the same distance as london to Scotland.
-It’s often remarked that the two furthest teams in Scotland would of had less distance to travel getting it each other then london Cornwall but yet year after year the teams in England are doing just that showing real dedication and love for the game.
+The distribution of these teams on a map leads to these teams being commonly referred to as belonging to “the English shinty belt”.
+The distance between London Camanachd and Cornwall Shinty Club is almost the same as that between London and Scotland.
+It's often remarked that the two most widely separated teams in Scotland have less distance to travel getting to each other than London and Cornwall do, yet year after year the teams in England are doing just that.

 The committee was expanded in 2014 to facilitate the development of Women's and University Shinty as well as overseeing the day-to-day running of the association.

 The English Shinty Association is an affiliated member of the Camanachd Association, the world's governing body for shinty.

-With the expansion of shinty in England teams that are close to each other on a grand scale have then formed there own break away leagues of 6s with Cornwall, Bristol and Devon taking part in the south west league.
-With in these teams there had been a number of university teams and the southwest league gives them the chance to take part on a smaller level to showcase skill before being able to be selected for county level.
+With the expansion of shinty in England teams that are relatively close to each other have formed their own breakaway leagues of 6s, with Cornwall, Bristol and Devon taking part in the South West League.
+Within these teams there had been a number of university teams and the southwest league gives them the chance to take part on a lower level to showcase skill before being able to be selected for county level.

-London and Oxford are reforming the dewars shield giving London Camanachd the ability to split their team down to a number of smaller teams for a similar 6s setup as the southwest league.
+London and Oxford are reforming the Dewars Shield, giving London Camanachd the ability to split their team down to a number of smaller teams for a similar 6s setup, as with the South West League.